hyperledger-archives/fabric/docs/API/CoreAPI.md

 The GET /registrar/{enrollmentID} endpoint is used to confirm whether a given user is registered with the CA. If so, a confirmation will be returned.
 Otherwise, an authorization error will result.

 The DELETE /registrar/{enrollmentID} endpoint is used to delete login tokens for a target user.
 If the login tokens are deleted successfully, a confirmation will be returned.
 Otherwise, an authorization error will result.
 No payload is required for this endpoint.
+Note, that registration with the CA is a one time process for a given user, utilizing a single-use registrationID and registrationPW.
+If the user registration is deleted through this API, the user will not be able to register with the CA a second time.

 The GET /registrar/{enrollmentID}/ecert endpoint is used to retrieve the enrollment certificate of a given user from local storage.
 If the target user has already registered with the CA, the response will include a URL-encoded version of the enrollment certificate.
 If the target user has not yet registered, an error will be returned.
 If the client wishes to use the returned enrollment certificate after retrieval, keep in mind that it must be URL-decoded.
 This can be accomplished with the QueryUnescape method in the "net/url" package.